logicminds/logicminds.github.io/README.md

 ## Theme

-In order to maintain we have forked the the hugo docs theme and replaced with the Decred brand colors, fonts and images.
-You can work directly with this theme [here](https://gitlab.com/coreynwops/decred-hugo-theme).
+In order to maintain we have forked the the hugo docs theme and replaced with the logicminds brand colors, fonts and images.
+You can work directly with this theme [here](https://gitlab.com/coreynwops/logicminds-hugo-theme).

 The usage of this theme with regards to these docs will be as a git submodule.
 Please be aware of this.
 If you are unfamilar with git submodules I would recommend spending the time to read [this article](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407) about its usage.